nik-kor/blog/hackathon-in-yandex-2016-04-09.md

 Finally, we've done our tasks and created a pull request into the main project.

-More detail here in russian https://github.com/bem/bem-forum-content-ru/issues/961.
+More details in russian [here](https://github.com/bem/bem-xjst/pull/235).